-- ✓ Comprehensive, long-term approach based on SDGs - ✓ Multi-year, predictable funding - ✓ Bridges the humanitarian, development and peace nexus - Broad range of public and private sector stakeholders across research, policy and practice - ✓ Expands assistance to a longer timeframe as needed - ✓ Use plans, strategies and policies to reach the SDGs by 2030 to provide
+- Ensure a comprehensive, long-term approach based on SDGs - Employ multi-year, predictable funding - Bridge the Humanitarian-Development-Peace nexus - A broad range of public and private sector stakeholders across research, policy and practice - Expand assistance to a longer time frame as needed - Use plans, strategies and policies to reach the SDGs by 2030 to provide targeted support - Emphasize prevention and longer-term development and peacebuilding gains organizations and entities involved in negotiating and implementing peace agreements to take this into account.
+Security Council Resolution 2250 particularly calls on Member States to take into account the need to facilitate an enabling environment in which youth are included, given a voice and the space to engage constructively in a culture of tolerance.